 2. Stimulate the Immune System

-In addition to polyphenols, yerba mate leaves contain saponins.
-Saponins are phytochemicals, or a class of chemical compounds found in naturally abundant in various plant species.
 Saponins have beneficial effects on blood cholesterol levels, cancer and bone health.
-They’ve also been found to specifically stimulate the immune system and aid the body in protecting against disease.
+They’ve also been found to specifically boost the immune system and aid the body in protecting against disease.
 They possess significant anti-inflammatory properties as well.

 3. Increase Daily Nutrient Intake